Swiss Stock Market Update: SMI Resumes March Upwards, US GDP Revision, OECD Outlook, and Stock Analysis

 “They show that indeed the American economy was booming in the third quarter despite higher interest rates (…).
 But activity in the fourth quarter should not be as robust,” he said. he added.

 The day before, Christopher Waller, a Fed governor, had said that October’s economic data “are consistent with the type of moderation in demand and easing of price pressure that will help bring inflation back to 2%”.
-He was optimistic about the slowdown in inflation in the United States.
+He was optimistic regarding the slowdown in inflation in the United States.
 His comments opened the door to a future rate cut, which the most impatient investors see happening next spring.

 In Germany, inflation continued to fall in November to 3.2% year-on-year, the lowest since June 2021, confirming the probability of a rate cut next year by the European Central Bank (ECB), according to provisional figures.